img_9070.jpg

-We're delighted that your son/daughter is considering a CFHI Global Health Education Program!
-As parents we want our sons and daughters to gain transformative life experiences, but we also want to make sure they are safe and well supported, and so we understand that you may have questions or concerns.
-CFHI is a leader in safety standards, managing the risk of international activities and providing international experiences that provide for personal growth without lacking support.
+Welcome!
+We’re delighted that your son or daughter is considering a CFHI Global Health Education Program!
+As parents we want our children to gain transformative life experiences, but we also want to ensure their safety and support.
+We understand that you may have questions or concerns..
+CFHI is a leader in safety standards, managing the risk of international activities and providing international experiences that provide for personal growth with robust support.
 While no one can guarantee that everything will go as planned during international experiences, CFHI is known for prioritizing participant wellness and quickly addressing any issues that arise.

-On this page CFHI provides information geared towards parents, so you can learn more about the CFHI student experience, the role of our in-country partners, and logistical and safety details.
+On this page CFHI provides information geared towards parents and guardians, so you can learn more about the CFHI experience, the role of our in-country Global Team, and logistical and safety details.

 Does CFHI provide pre-departure support?

-CFHI’s Oakland office is in contact with participants from the moment they are accepted to a CFHI program.
-Once students confirm they will participate with CFHI by submitting their deposit payment, we provide a comprehensive packet of pre-departure materials and resources.
-This includes detailed information on making flight arrangements, required documents needed for international travel, recommended immunizations, and what to pack.
-As the program nears we also provide contact information for our in-country partners and other participants who will be joining the program.
+CFHI’s office is in contact with participants from the moment they are accepted to a CFHI program.
+Once enrolled in a program, They will have access to a suite of interactive Pre-Departure Training materials which includes a detailed section on health and safety.
+These resources equip participants with essential knowledge and guidelines to promote a safe and secure experience while abroad.
+The packet also includes detailed information on making flight arrangements, required documents needed for international travel, recommended immunizations, and what to pack.
+As the program nears, we provide a virtual pre-departure orientation specifically focused on health and safety as well as contact information for our in-country team members and other participants who will be joining the program.
 CFHI staff are available by phone and email to answer any questions you or your son/daughter may have prior to departure.

 How will CFHI support my son/daughter during the program?

-CFHI provides airport pickup, a welcome orientation, emergency medical & evacuation insurance, and a local cell phone during the program.
 Our on-site team, which includes the CFHI Local Coordinator and Medical Director, will meet with your son/daughter once a week for check-in, informational lectures, and reflection.
-Our on-site partners have decades of experience hosting international students and are available 24/7 to provide support and guidance.
-Furthermore, the CFHI San Francisco headquarters is in regular contact with in-country partners and monitors the political and health standing of each country, working collaboratively with partners to ensure the well being of students at all times.
+Our on-site team members have decades of experience hosting international students and are available 24/7 to provide support and guidance.
+Furthermore, the CFHI central leadership team constantly monitors the political and health standing of each country by membership in networks such as OSAC and PULSE, working collaboratively with partners to ensure the well-being of students at all times.
+We have robust emergency protocols in place to address any incidents that may occur, and we work closely as a team to prioritize the health, safety, and wellbeing of your son or daughter in the case of any health or safety need.

 How do I communicate with my son/daughter during the program?

 During the on-site welcome orientation, usually the day after arrival, all participants receive a local pay-as you go cell phone and are instructed on how to purchase minutes locally.
 You will be able to reach your son/daughter on this phone that accepts free incoming calls, but it is his/her responsibility to provide you with the number.
 Internet is accessible at almost all sites, either at nearby internet cafes, the language school, homestay or housing, or by purchasing a USB modem.
-Skype is an affordable way of keeping in touch.
+WhatsApp is an affordable way of keeping in touch.
+Many students choose to use their own smart phones by unlocking it pre-departure and obtaining a local SIM card.

-Remember, CFHI is in regular contact with our in-country partners who notify us of any issues, so “no news is good news.”
+Remember, CFHI is in regular contact with our in-country leadership who notify us of any issues, so “no news is good news.”
 Please be patient as your son/daughter will be very busy throughout the program.
-Visit Go Overseas for additional tips and things to consider.

 How do I know my son/daughter will be safe?

-All CFHI partners are proactive about ensuring student safety (link to Safety Page), which is of the utmost priority for CFHI.
-CFHI has been running programs since 1992, sending over 8,000 students abroad on our programs.
-CFHI has an impeccable reputation and is recognized by both the United Nations and the Better Business Bureau.
-While no organization can guarantee participant safety 100%, CFHI’s longevity, track record, and close relationships with our international partners provide a network for safe and secure student experiences abroad.
-Get more details about student safety on CFHI’s safety page.
+All CFHI partners are proactive about ensuring student safety, which is of the utmost priority for CFHI.
+CFHI has been running programs since 1992, sending over 15,000 students abroad on our programs.
+CFHI has a gold-standard reputation for participant safety and is recognized by both the United Nations and GreatNonprofits.
+While no organization can guarantee participant safety 100%, CFHI’s longevity, track record, and close relationships with our Global Team provide a network for safe and secure student experiences abroad.

 What happens when my son/daughter arrives in country?